Frequently Asked Questions (F.A.Q.)

 When will I know if I have been selected for the Winthrop Dietetic Internship?

 WU participates in the spring computer matching.
 Interns will be notified by D & D Digital (the agency that matches dietetic interns with internship programs) through electronic mail.
 The internship director receives the list of matched (selected) applicants on the same day.
+Assignments to rotation sites are determined by the faculty between the date of matching notification and early May.

 Do all the WU dietetic interns complete their internships in the Rock Hill, SC area?